GeneralA6/menu-handler/README.md

 #### afterClose

-triggered after the specific menu closed
+triggered after the specific menu finished transition and is closed

 type: `function`
 arguments: